Mexico City to accelerate vaccinations as COVID infections, hospitalizations rise

-MEXICO CITY, July 16 (Reuters) - Mexico City's government will speed up COVID-19 vaccinations to its more than 9 million inhabitants starting next week as infections and hospitalizations have risen significantly, mostly among younger people, Mayor Claudia Sheinbaum said on Friday.
+MEXICO CITY (Reuters) - Mexico City’s government will speed up COVID-19 vaccinations to its more than 9 million inhabitants starting next week as infections and hospitalizations have risen significantly, mostly among younger people, Mayor Claudia Sheinbaum said on Friday.

 The number of people in Mexico City hospitalized with COVID-19 rose by 650 from last week to 1,871.
 Infections are hitting 18- to 39-year-olds, many of them unvaccinated, the hardest, according the mayor’s office.